-Drenched Water Polo’s U12 Squad honoured with Child of Sussex Sporting Team of the Year Award
+Drenched Water Polo’s U12 Squad honoured with Child of Sussex Sporting Team of the Year award

+Water polo squad honoured with Child of Sussex Sporting Team of the Year award

 This prestigious award recognises young athletes who embody the values of teamwork, dedication, respect, and community spirit – qualities that Drenched Water Polo’s U12 squad demonstrated both in and out of the pool.